protocol/w3dt-sudo/home/olizilla/2021-04-exploration-report-glifio.md

   - this doesn't appear to be an issue when using the app... the largest single asset is 2MB and the wasm module is 1.6MB
 - Adopt `filecoin-address` in filecoin-project org to better promote it.
 - Research and develop a blessed filecoin-number js lib, using `@glif/filecoin-number` as a starting point.
+- Add `@glif/filecoin-rpc-client` to the [filecoin docs](https://docs.filecoin.io/build/lotus/api-client-libraries) as the minimalist's api client.

 ## Key Findings